eiansiah/eiansiah/README.md

 # Siah E-Ian
 Hi and welcome to my GitHub profile!
-I am an individual pursuing a Bachelor in Software Engineering.
+I am an individual pursuing a Bachelor Degree in Software Engineering.
 I enjoy developing projects in various languages and I am always eager and open to learn new things.

 ## 🔧 Programming Languages and Tools
 - **Languages**: C++, CSS, Dart, Java, Java, JavaScript, Kotlin, HTML, PHP, Python